 The song knocked around the southeastern United States for decades, perhaps even a century, before the Animals picked it up in the 1960s; Alan Lomax's 1937 recording of a teenager named Georgia Turner had really put the song on the map.
 Somehow, a British invasion band took this deeply American song and not only made it their own, but brought it to a wider audience—and presumably made more money off of it—than anyone had before.

-How did this song get from nineteenth century Appalachia to the top of the Billboard charts?
+How did this song get from 19th-century Appalachia to the top of the Billboard charts?
 We've got the story for you right here.

 |Writer(s)||Unknown/traditional; Animals' arrangement by Alan Price|